rosmed/rosmed.github.io/ismr2026/prerequisites.md

 #### Step 4: Access the ISMR2026 Tutorial Template

-After logging in, open the tutorial template by clicking this link: [ISMR2026 Tutorial Template](https://cloud.vast.ai?ref_id=424992&template_id=6072a53b0c32f0ac80aebee5462852ad).
+After logging in, open the tutorial template by clicking this link: [ISMR2026 Tutorial Template v2](https://cloud.vast.ai?ref_id=440803&template_id=957841858d260f6ed9dbdf35e7d74217).
  The left panel of the Console will show the **ISMR2026 Tutorial** template selected, and the main panel will list available GPU machines you can rent.

 ![Console with ISMR2026 template loaded](images/vastai_setup_4_login.png)